run-ai/docs/scheduling-and-resource-optimization/how-the-scheduler-works.md

 A queue, representing a scheduler-managed object for each project or department per node pool, can be in one of 3 states:

-* In-quota: The queue’s allocated resources ≤ queue deserved quota.
+* **In-quota**: The queue’s allocated resources ≤ queue deserved quota.
 The Scheduler’s first priority is to ensure each queue receives its deserved quota.
-* Over quota but below fairshare: The queue’s deserved quota < queue’s allocates resources <= queue’s fairshare.
+* **Over quota but below fairshare**: The queue’s deserved quota < queue’s allocates resources <= queue’s fairshare.
 The Scheduler tries to find and allocate more resources to queues that need resources beyond their deserved quota and up to their fairshare.
-* Over-fairshare and over quota: The queue’s fairshare < queue’s allocated resources.
+* **Over-fairshare and over quota**: The queue’s fairshare < queue’s allocated resources.
 The Scheduler tries to allocate resources to queues that need even more resources beyond their fairshare.

 When re-balancing resources between queues of different projects and departments, the Scheduler goes in the opposite direction, i.e. first take resources from over-fairshare queues, then from over quota queues, and finally, in some scenarios, even from queues that are below their deserved quota.